 So why does the SB8200 claim to get speeds of 10 Gbps?
-Truth is, they lie.
-It only has 2 Gig Ethernet ports on the back meaning even if Comcast Xfinity offered speeds of 10 Gbps, they could only utilize two 1 Gig Ethernet ports simultaneously for a maximum speed of a little under 2 Gbps.
-You can now see why the MB8600 has a huge advantage with four 1 Gig Ethernet ports and Link Aggregation, aka Port Bonding.
-It can use all 4 ports, some day.
+The truth is, they lie.
+It only has 2 Gig Ethernet ports on the back meaning even if Comcast Xfinity offered speeds of 10 Gbps; they could only utilize two 1 Gig Ethernet ports simultaneously for a maximum rate of a little under 2 Gbps.
+You can now see why the MB8600 has a massive advantage with four 1 Gig Ethernet ports and Link Aggregation, aka Port Bonding.
+It can use all four ports, someday.

 But another problem arises.
-Beside the fact that no ISP offers such high speed services, no consumer grade wireless router is ready for 4 WAN ports.
-It would require 4 Gigabit internet services from Comcast or COX and a router ready to host all 4 of those Gig channels.
-We’re just not there yet and we will not be for a long time.
-So the MB8600 is truly the faster DOCSIS 3.1 modem, it just can’t be used in such a way yet.
+Besides the fact that no ISP offers such high-speed services, no consumer grade wireless router is ready for 4 WAN ports.
+It would require 4 Gigabit internet services from Comcast or COX and a router prepared to host all 4 of those Gig channels.
+We’re just not there yet, and we will not be for a long time.
+So the MB8600 is genuinely the faster DOCSIS 3.1 modem, it can’t be used in such a way yet.
 It is future proofed beyond foreseeable plans.
 Considering that these modems will be industry titans for a long time, this brings the 8600 to the front of the pack.

 Internal Hardware Differences

 Verdict: More RAM is always better, right?
 Again, no, not in this case.
-The 3 GB is an extreme overkill for a modem and no one can figure out why they did this.
+The 3 GB is extreme overkill for a modem, and no one can figure out why they did this.
 Some even say this is the reason the SB8200 runs so hot.
-Because it has excessive RAM just consuming power and dissipating heat without reason.
+It has excessive RAM just consuming power and dissipating heat without reason.
 We’re going to have to hand this one to the MB8600 again for the cooler running modem with the right amount of RAM.
 But that’s not the only bonus here.
-Another really strong point and interesting claim made by Motorola is that the MB8600 has built in advanced surge protection and lightning protection.
+Another solid point and an interesting claim made by Motorola is that the MB8600 has built-in advanced surge protection and lightning protection.
 I’ll take that over superfluous memory any day.

 Modem Design Differences

 Motorola went the complete opposite way and veered from the competition.
-It is taller, grey, sleek, rounded, elegant looking and of course also comes with the no retention fingerprint finish.
+It is taller, grey, sleek, rounded, elegant looking and of course, also comes with the no retention fingerprint finish.
 This larger modem may require a little more space, but I think it looks better than the standard white overplayed design.
-Not only does the bigger modem have a better look for my setup, it runs cooler due to the larger amount of space for cut-outs providing air flow.
+Not only does the bigger modem have a better look for my setup, but it also runs cooler due to the more substantial amount of space for cut-outs providing air flow.
 The larger design comes with one more added benefit, 4 Gig Ethernet ports.

 Verdict: The SB8200 may seem like the better choice because it is much smaller, but with a compact design comes a more crowded internal space, less ethernet ports and a hotter running modem.
 While it won’t melt down or anything, cooler is always better.
 One would imagine a hotter modem not lasting as long.
 However it is too early to tell if this will be a factor over a long period of time.
 The MB8600 is bigger and runs cooler because the larger space allows for more ventilation and airflow.
 It may be bigger but the color will allow it to blend in and hide.
 The smaller SB8200 is a bright white and will look like an iThing no matter where you put it.
 Many like the white design and consider this to be an advantage.
 So again this will come down to personal preference and the real design differences revolve around the heat dissipation.
 Even this may not matter at all.
 Just because the SB8200 runs hotter, does not mean it won’t last a lifetime.
 But we will declare the MB8600 the winner in this classification.